Rocket Lab: Origin (2006–2012)

-The company was founded in June 2006 by Peter Beck in New Zealand, after a trip to the United States.
+Rocket Lab was founded in June 2006 by Peter Beck in New Zealand, after a trip to the United States.
 During the trip, Beck realized the possibility and potential for a low-cost, small rocket.
 While contacting potential investors, he met Mark Rocket, who later became a seed investor and was co-director from 2007 to 2011.
 Other investors to the company included Stephen Tindall, Vinod Khosla, and the New Zealand Government.

 The company became the first private company in the Southern Hemisphere to reach space after launching its Ātea-1 sounding rocket in November 2009.
 The payload was not recovered, and the launch was deemed unsuccessful.
 The payload was a ballistic instrumentation dart and its trajectory depended only on the boost phase.
 The launch took place off the coast of New Zealand, from the private island (Great Mercury Island) of Michael Fay, a New Zealand banker and Rocket Lab investor.

 In December 2010, the company was awarded a U.S. government contract from the Operationally Responsive Space Office (ORS) to study a low-cost space launcher to place CubeSats into orbit.
 The agreement with NASA enabled the company to contract for limited NASA resources, including personnel, facilities, and equipment, for commercial launch efforts.